BECOME A MEMBER VOLUNTEER DONATE

 1.72 MB

-Describes the part of Bytown/Ottawa known as Stewarton, named after William Stewart.
-By Mrs. John C. Burns.
+History of the part of Bytown/Ottawa which includes the Victoria Memorial Museum which was named after William Stewart.
+Written by Mrs. John C. Burns.
 Download ( pdf )

 001. John Burrows and Others on the Rideau Waterway